adamhuston/daemons-engine/protocol.md

 ### On Connect
 1. Client opens WebSocket connection with `player_id` parameter
 2. Server registers player and marks them as connected
+3. Server sends initial `stat_update` event with current HP/energy
-3. If player was in stasis, other players in room see reconnection message
+4. If player was in stasis, other players in room see reconnection message
-4. Client typically sends initial "look" command
+5. Client typically sends initial "look" command

 ### On Disconnect
 1. WebSocket connection closes
+2. **Server persists player stats to database** (current_health, current_energy, level, experience, location)
-2. Server marks player as disconnected (stasis mode)
+3. Server marks player as disconnected (stasis mode)
-3. Other players in room see stasis message
+4. Other players in room see stasis message
-4. Player remains in world but listed as "(In Stasis)"
+5. Player remains in world but listed as "(In Stasis)"

 ### Stasis State
 - Disconnected players remain visible in their last location